 Students who are pursuing the MMPH simultaneously with the DMD at the University of Pittsburgh may fulfill the MMPH practicum requirement by completion of 130 - 160 hours in the dental school Scope 1 and Scope 2 experiences.
 Scope 1-community service experiences will include projects with potential public health relevance.
-These will be documented in the journals and writings of the students and will count towards the practicum.

 These experiences will then be more directly applied during Scope 2 of their clinical experience.
 These more extensive experiences of Scope 1 and 2 should account for 130-160 hours, fulfilling the majority of practicum requirements.
-The MMPH director and Dr. Rubin may approve additional public health experiences, which may include community projects such as Bridging the Gaps, high school career mentoring, providing oral hygiene instruction to refugees and immigrants, missionary work, etc. A reflective journal or short paper documenting these projects should emphasize the practical public health aspects of the experience.
-Students should register for one credit of MMPH practicum during the period in which they are completing the final hours of the practicum project.
+The MMPH director and Dr. Rubin may approve additional public health experiences, which may include community projects such as Bridging the Gaps, high school career mentoring, providing oral hygiene instruction to refugees and immigrants, missionary work, etc. Students should register for one credit of MMPH practicum during the period in which they are completing the final hours of the practicum project.